-The rate of company taxation if lowered will. apart from being an inducement to foreign investors, encourage more Nigerians to register limited liability companies and thereby increase the Government revenue.
+The rate of company taxation if lowered will, apart from being an inducement to foreign investors, encourage more Nigerians to register limited liability companies and thereby increase the Government revenue.
 I wish the Government to give this humble advice its favourable consideration.
 The secret of success of any Government lies in the way it responds to any constructive criticism levelled against it; for it is by responding to such criticisms favourably and quickly that the Government can hope to succeed.

-I have no reason to hope that this Government will not work when we think of the Government's attitude towards the protest raised in this House against Members being marched to the House of Representatives to hear the Speech from the Throne, the acceptance of the amendment of the law of evidence and the way our protest on the Serjeant-at-Arms uniform was heeded yesterday in this House, all indicate the Government's readiness which I am pleased to say, in the very short time it has existed, is already proving a most valuable asset to the economy of this country.
+I have no reason to hope that this Government will not work when we think of the Government's attitude towards the protest raised in this House against Members being marched to the House of Representatives to hear the Speech from the Throne, the acceptance of the amendment of the law of evidence and the way our protest on the Serjeant-at-Arms uniform was heeded yesterday in this House, all indicate the Government's readiness to listen to constructive criticisms.
+I do hope that this gesture of goodwill on the part of the Government will continue.